dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_owner_of

-Returns the owner of a list of tokens identified by `token_ids`.
+Returns the owner of each token in a list of tokens identified by `token_ids`.
 For non-existing token ids, the `null` value is returned for the `account`.
 The ordering of the response elements is arbitrary.

 The `TemporarilyUnavailable` error type is used to help migration of NFT ledgers of other standards using ICP AccountId instead of ICRC-1 Account to store the owners.
 See section Migration Path for Ledgers Using ICP AccountId.